 2. Come Up With a Memorable Blog Name

 - Make it simple and memorable.
-Avoid unnecessarily complicated words, phrases, characters, or numbers.
-Come up with a blog name that will be easy for anyone to remember.
-Ideally, it should be easily pronounced and spelled so that people can find it without trouble.
+Avoid complicated words, phrases, characters, and numbers.
+Instead, come up with a catchy blog name that people can easily remember.

-While there are nearly endless possibilities for choosing a blog name, domain names are unique.
+When brainstorming for a blog title, consider the domain name as well.
+While there are endless possibilities when choosing a blog name, domain addresses are unique.
 For example, there can only be one awesomesolotrips.com.
-Therefore, make sure that the travel blog domain you want is still available.

 Domain Name Checker

 After finding a suitable domain name, register it through an ICANN-accredited registrar like Hostinger.

 The pricing of domain names varies depending on their perceived value.
 On average, expect to pay around $10-20/year.
 However, you can get an even better price by opting for newer extensions.
 For example, .blog domain costs only $4.59 for the initial registration.
 You will be charged extra for additional features like domain privacy protection if you want to hide your registration details from the public WHOIS directory.
 However, at Hostinger, you can get this feature for free.

 Depending on the blogging platform, you might get a free domain name for the first year.

 What Is a Domain Name?
 A Beginner-Friendly Guide